RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

 ```
 ***

-We require the ```_fileProperties``` object from which we can retrieve important information on a given input file, primarily the file path and name.
-We also require an XML document object (```_document```), which we can parse using the XML DOM API.
-It is recommended (but not required) that you implement a progress reporter event.
-Depending on the size of your input file, parsing may take time.
-Therefore it is useful to inform the end user of the file parsing progress by implementing a progress report mechanism.
+The ```_fileProperties``` object retrieves important information about the input file, primarily the file path and name.
+An XML document object (```_document```) allows parsing using the XML DOM API.
+A progress reporter event is recommended (but not required) to inform users of parsing progress for large files.

-Now you need to add the following members of the [INativeContentCycleAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml)
+Add the following members of the [INativeContentCycleAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeContentCycleAware.yml) interface:
-interface:

 # [C#](#tab/tabid-2)
 ```cs